ritesh-singh/WeatherApplication/README.md

 Tech/Language/Libraries/Framework used or to be used -

-1.Koltin as language
+1.Koltin as language -  In Use

-2.Retrofit for networking
+2.Retrofit for networking - Implemented

-3.Rxjava2 for computation and network scheduling
+3.Rxjava2 for computation and network scheduling - Implemented

-4.Dagger2 for dependency injection
+4.Dagger2 for dependency injection - Implemented

-5.Unit Testing
+5.Unit Testing - In progress

-6.Expresso Testing
+6.Expresso Testing - In Progress

-7.MVP as architecture
+7.MVP as architecture - Followed

-8.Timber
+8.Timber - In use

-9.Google Architecture Components
+9.Google Architecture Components - In Progress